Sketching outdoors at English Bay beach in Vancouver and then home for the studio sketch with colored inks.

 Light and Dark

-The black I use from my paintbox was “ivory black.”
+The black I use from my paintbox was called “ivory black.”

 Full Blown Color Chart